Summer Farm Camp at the Sauvie Island Center Presented by Providence Health & Services.

 “My son Ian is a *changed boy*!
 He has willingly and joyfully been eating salad, picked and ate a nasturtium the other day, and is planning recipes he would have never otherwise considered.”

 -Kirsten K., Mother of Farm Camper

 Check back in early next year for all the details on 2017 Farm Camp.

-Summer camps allow children to spend a week exploring the 16 acre Sauvie Island Organics farm and adjacent grounds of Metro’s Howell Territorial Park.
-Each day at camp will be a new adventure, focusing on one area of the Sauvie Island Center curriculum, including: Healthy Soils, Plant Parts, Seed to Harvest, Wildlife and the Food Web, and the Pollination Station.
+Farm Camp allows children to spend the week exploring the 18-acre Sauvie Island Organics farm and adjacent grounds of Metro’s Howell Territorial Park.
+Each day at camp is a new adventure, focusing on one area of the Sauvie Island Center curriculum, including: Healthy Soils, Plant Parts, Seed to Harvest, Wildlife and the Food Web, and the Pollination Station.

-Sauvie Island Center’s education staff will guide campers through exploration activities and a daily nature journaling exercise.
+Sauvie Island Center’s education staff will guide campers through exploration activities and a daily nature journal exercise.
 In addition, campers will gather produce from our Grow Lunch Garden and use their harvest to prepare fresh, tasty supplements to their own sack lunches.
 One day each week will be set aside for special meal, which we’ll prepare with fresh, organic veggies that we harvest from the farm.
 A local chef will join in the fun, showing kids that eating and cooking with fresh, NW veggies can be easy, tasty and fun!

 Other activities include nature-themed arts and crafts projects and group games.
 Farm camp is an outdoor experience.
 Children will be outside all day, everyday soaking up the fresh air and sunshine.